Fatty Liver Diet Helps You Restore Your Liver Health

 - Don’t eat foods that have a high sugar or fructose content.

-- Don’t eat highly processed foods like those made from white flour, white bread or white rice.
+- Don’t eat highly processed foods like those made from white flour, white bread, white rice or processed cheeses.

 Things that you should do to maintain your liver health are:

 - Eat fresh fruits and vegetables, preferably organically grown fruits and vegetables.

 - Eat foods that help to detoxify your liver such as onions, garlic, broccoli, cabbage, cauliflower, collard greens, kale, Brussels sprouts and fresh beets.
 I think that you will enjoy this Healthy Broccoli Soup Recipe

 - Eat spices such as turmeric and cinnamon.
 Check out this recipe for Turmeric Tea.

 - Eat whole grain breads and brown rice in moderation.

 - Eat small amounts (2 in by 2 in square) of natural, hard Swiss cheeses like Gouda, Edam or Jarlsberg.